-- (a) Casual Employees will be entitled to payment at overtime rates in prescribed circumstances and in all cases the casual loading will be absorbed into the applicable overtime rate. - (b) Where a Casual Employee is offered and accepts additional work at or immediately prior to the completion of their rostered hours on any day, those additional hours worked: - (i) up to the normal full time shift length for the unit in which the work is undertaken will be paid at casual rates; and - (ii) in excess of the normal full time shift length for the unit in which the work is undertaken will be paid at overtime rates;
+- (a) Casual Employees will be entitled to payment at overtime rates in prescribed circumstances and in all cases the casual loading will be absorbed into the applicable overtime rate. - (b) Where a Casual Employee is offered and accepts additional work at or immediately prior to the completion of their rostered hours on any day, those additional hours worked: - (i) up to the normal full time shift length for the unit in which the work is undertaken will be paid at casual rates; and provided that if there is no normal full time shift length the default shift length is 7.6 hours.

+(ii) in excess of the normal full time shift length for the unit in which the work is undertaken will be paid at overtime rates;